raphaelvalentin/arduino-stm32-xdr-rpc/README.md

 ## Examples of using cases

-1. transmit & receive (block / stream) information data such as integers, size-variable strings, floats, structures, enums in a binary format from one device to another device via USB, TCP, etc.
+1. transmit & receive information data such as integers, size-variable strings, floats, structures, enums in a binary format from one device to another device via USB, TCP, etc.
-2. store & load (block / stream) information data such as integers, size-variable strings, floats, structures, enums in a binary format into a memory such as Flash, EEprom, etc.
+2. store & load information data such as integers, size-variable strings, floats, structures, enums in a binary format into a memory such as Flash, EEprom, etc.
 3. protocols such as VXI11 designed for connecting instruments (such as oscilloscopes, multimeters, spectrum analyzers, etc.) to controllers (e.g., PCs) use the underlying XDR/RPC protocol.

 ## Why reuse the c-code originally described by Sun